 - Myths and facts.

-- Identify and examine examples of good practice and policy.
+- Identified and examined examples of good practice and policy.

-- Develop strategies to assist in working with people who have a cognitive disability.
+- Developed strategies to assist in working with people who have a cognitive disability.

 - Support Services.